 After reading this guide you will understand the opportunities presented by France and how to take make the most of them, as well as have a general understanding of France’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in France
+2 Expanding business to France

 Spanning from the North Sea to the Mediterranean, France is the largest country in the EU.
 It has a population of over 66 million (13% of the EU) and a per capita GDP above 41,000 euros.1 France is the most visited country in the world, and with a nominal GDP exceeding 2.4 trillion USD, it is the world’s sixth largest economy.2